github/docs/content/github/customizing-your-github-workflow/github-extensions-and-integrations.md

 #### Slack and {% data variables.product.product_name %} integration

-You can integrate Slack with your personal or organization account to subscribe for notifications, close or open issues, refer issues and pull requests without leaving Slack.
+You can integrate Slack with your personal or organization account to subscribe for notifications, close or open issues, and provide rich references to issues and pull requests without leaving Slack.